BIOTECHNOLOGY FROM THE BLUE FLOWER

 CHIC Art Residencies – “Biotechnology From the Blue Flower” by Anna Dumitriu & Alex May – in progress, as of May, 2020.

-Biotechnology from the Blue Flower is a project of a new sculptural bio-digital installation which can exist across both real and virtual spaces, with a focus on the areas of the use of chicory for dietary fibre and its impact on human health and the human microbiome.
-The artists work with the plants themselves: the roots, chicory flour and chicory inulin and terpenes, as well as other potential materials that might be discovered.
+Biotechnology from the Blue Flower is a project of a new sculptural bio-digital installation that can exist across both real and virtual spaces, with a focus on the areas of the use of chicory for dietary fiber and its impact on human health and the human microbiome.
+The artists worked with the plants themselves: the roots, chicory flour, chicory inulin and terpenes, as well as other potential materials that might be discovered.
 Both artists have extensive experience in working with biological media including medicines and genetically modified materials and therefore have a good understanding of health and safety, ethical and biocontainment issues.

-These sculptural, physical materials will be fused with video footage from the laboratory and data visualisations derived from the research processed through 3D scanning and modelling techniques to create a dramatic interactive artwork that will be brought to life using digital technologies such as video-mapping and sensor technology.
+These sculptural, physical materials are fused with video footage from the laboratory and data visualisations derived from the research process through 3D scanning and modeling techniques to create a dramatic interactive artwork brought to life using digital technologies such as video-mapping and sensor technology.